aicenter/simod/README.md

 3. **Run** the amodsim **OnDemandVehiclesSimulation.java**  with path/to/your/config as an argument (you may need to set it in your IDE)

-   Simulation speed can be adjusted by '+' , '-' , '*' or 'Ctrl *'
+   Simulation speed can be adjusted by '+' , '-' , '*' or 'Ctrl *' and paused by 'Space'

    - If you face **UnsatisfiedLinkError**, you need to set path to gurobi lib as environment variable.
 You can do it in your IDE or on OS level: